The problem

 .

-(int is preferred).
-Then, after receiving the JSON, convert the amount back into whatever datatype within your programs.
+Then, after receiving the JSON, convert the amount back into whatever appropriate datatype is supported in your application's language (Usually Decimal/Numeric/BigInt).

-If you are wondering what is needed for accurately processing and storing financial numbers, or fractions in general , hare are 2 solutions:
+If you are wondering what is needed for accurately processing and storing financial numbers, or fractional numbers in general , here are 2 solutions:

 - During processing, you can use datatypes with arbitrary (unlimited) precision.
 For example, java